What is TMJ?

 Sometimes, home remedies can relieve the symptoms of TMJ syndrome.
 Some people respond well to over-the-counter meds like ibuprofen and aspirin.
 Ice packs applied to the jaw joint may also help.
 Sedative essential oils, such as clary sage and lavender, may give temporary relief.

-Physical therapy to treat TMJ
+Physical therapy effectiveness

 Physical therapy is effective in the treatment of TMJ.
 A physical therapist will analyze your jaw mobility and release muscle tension in the neck and head area.
 A comprehensive evaluation is done of the neck, shoulder girdle and thoracic spine to determine if those structures are causing your symptoms.
 The goal of physical therapy is to restore the interaction of the muscles and joints and to restore normal function.